 (Mom’s 93rd birthday, June 13, 2011)

-As my alarm went off this morning, and I got dressed for my morning walk, I couldn’t understand why I felt so tired.
+As my alarm went off this morning, and I got dressed for my morning walk, I couldn’t understand why I felt so exhausted.
 I also could not explain this tune that kept running through my head.

 As I began my walk, the previous night’s restlessness began to unfold in my brain.

 Even though I plug into my iPod during my walk, and I try to select some appropriate walking music, that tune was running around in my head from my night’s sleep, and it kept coming to the forefront of my thoughts.